Spectral Analysis with Pyleoclim#

 What other parameters are available?
 One is number

 which sets the number of surrogates to generate.
 Notice how the 99% threshold is not smooth.
-This is due to the fact that we are looking for the 99% quantile in only 200 surrogates (\(n=2\)).
+This is due to the fact that, by default, the method uses only 200 surrogates, so the 99% quantile in only \(n=2\).
 Let’s increase that number to 1000:

 (<Figure size 1000x400 with 1 Axes>,